-Teaching a child to sound out and decode letters is the first step in reading education.
-But just because a child can read words doesn’t mean they understand them.
+Teaching a child to decode words is a critical early step in reading instruction.
+But just because children can read words doesn’t mean they understand them.

-By the time a student reaches fourth grade, school curriculums introduce more complicated subjects and concepts, Shuler says.
+It’s important to have these reading basics down because by the time a student reaches fourth grade, school curricula introduce more complicated subjects and concepts, Shuler says.

 [Read: When Do Kids Learn to Read?]